icfehr/PHP_Mid_Term-/README.md

 Databases are a pain, at this point im sure that im going to have to create a database from scratch.... so that will be a fun 5 hours

+Holy hell Deploying the database along side the docker image is a nightmare???
+Its been over 5 hours and literally 15 revisions of finding out im not even running an sql server to not having the server link up at all